DrEntropy/FMFun/readme.md

 * Test all parameters and fix ranges and step size
 * Improve Efficiency / bug fix
 * Move pitch env out of processing loop
-* Amplitude attack is no quite right
+* Amplitude attack is not quite right